konnektr-io/home/README.md

 # Konnektr Homepage

-This repository contains the source code for the Konnektr homepage, built with Vue 3 and Vite.
+This repository contains the source code for the Konnektr homepage, built with React, shadcn/ui and Vite.